 As an Amazon Associate, I earn from qualifying purchases.
 But don't worry.
 This doesn't change the price you pay.

-Recipe adapted from The Pastry Queen by Rebecca Rather.
+Recipe adapted from The Pastry Queen by Rebecca Rather (paid link).
 Technique inspired by Dorie Greenspan.